• Best Things To Do in Athens

-- Rockwave Festival – Taking place for two weeks in July, July 6-20 in 2019, this festival is one of the most famous in Athens, hosted just outside of the city in Malakasa.
+- Rockwave Festival – Taking place for two weeks in July, this festival is one of the most famous in Athens, hosted just outside of the city in Malakasa.
 Some of the past artists have included Robbie Williams, Arctic Monkeys, Iron Maiden, Judas Priest, The Black Keys, and Lana Del Rey.

 - Ejekt Festival Athens – This long-running festival is hosted at the Plateia Nerou by the sea.
-It showcases some of the best electronic-based and alternative music in the world for two-days in mid-July each year, July 17-18 in 2019, including big-name bands like The Cure.
+It showcases some of the best electronic-based and alternative music in the world for two-days in mid-July each year, including big-name bands like The Cure.

 Athens in August